 Already enrolled or know someone interested in supporting the growth of solar in Georgia?
 Share the program details below and use #youcansolartoo.

 Community Solar Frequently Asked Questions

-Georgia Power will be constructing a total of 3 MW of new solar facilities to supply the program.
-Two megawatts is in service near Athens, Georgia, with an additional 1 MW under development in Savannah, Georgia.
+Georgia Power has constructed a total of 8 MW of new solar farms to supply the program.
+Two megawatts are in service near Athens, Georgia, 2.4 megawatts are in service near Augusta with an additional 3.6 megawatt farm near Savannah.

-Why is there a $24.99 per 1 kW block per month charge to participate?
+Why is there a charge per block each month?

-The Community Solar program was designed to offer customers who cannot install solar at their premises an opportunity to participate in the continued development of renewable resources.
-The Community Solar $24.99 per 1 kW block per month program charge was designed to capture the full value of benefits received by program participants.
+The Community Solar program is designed to offer customers who cannot install solar at their premises an opportunity to participate in the continued development of renewable energy.
+The Community Solar program costs $24.99 per 1 kW block per month.
+This program charge helps capture the full value of benefits received by program participants.

 The monthly charge was also designed specifically so that Georgia Power is neutral (i.e. no harm or benefit) and so that non-participating customers are not subsidizing the program for those participating in Community Solar.
 Georgia Power's Community Solar program pricing is competitive with other community solar programs throughout our state.